DevOluwapelumi/Chatbox-App/README.md

 Personalize your chat experience by choosing from a variety of themes and color schemes.
 Make the app your own by selecting a theme that reflects your unique style and preferences.
 4. Multimedia Support
 Share more than just text; our app supports multimedia files such as images, videos, and documents.
 Collaborate effectively by sharing files directly within the chat interface.
+5. Group Chats
+Create and join group chats to facilitate collaboration and teamwork.
+Whether you're working on a project with colleagues or staying connected with friends, group chats make it easy to communicate with multiple people simultaneously.
+6. Notification Preferences
+Customize your notification settings to stay informed without being overwhelmed.
+Choose how and when you receive alerts, ensuring you never miss an important message.